 A URL shortener like Replug could be a great resource when you want to track the clicks on your social media posts.

-You might wonder that sharing others’ content doesn’t bring eyeballs to our website.
+You might wonder why sharing others’ content doesn’t bring eyeballs to our website.
 What if I told you that you can now share others’ content and still bring visitors to your website?
 That’s where Replug comes in.
 Read this guide on using branded short URLs for marketing.

 Furthermore, you can generate a custom audience through the tracking URL capability of Replug tool.
 Let’s shed some light on how you can do this: